bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 Enough with the introductions, lets make a game!

-While LibGDX supports multiple platforms, with this blogpost, we will focus on making a small game for a desktop environment.
-To get started we need an empty gradle Kotlin project.
-Fire up your favorite editor and create a Kotlin project.
+While LibGDX supports multiple platforms in this article we will focus on making a small game for a desktop environment.
+To get started we need an empty Gradle Kotlin project.
+Fire up your favorite editor and create a new empty Gradle Kotlin project.

-We add the dependencies we need for LibGDX and LibKTX.
-Your gradle file should look something like this:
+We are going to use LibGDX and LibKTX, so lets add to our dependency list.
+The `build.gradle` file should look something like this:

 ```gradle
 plugins {